aws-samples/aws-iot-smart-wastebin-solution/README.md

 To avoid incurring future charges, please clean up the resources created.

 To make cloud formation stack delete successfully, please carry out below steps first.
-Otherwise stack deletion might fail.
+Otherwise, stack deletion might fail.
 1. Please delete all the contents from the S3 bucket that was created by cloud formation script to upload sensor readings
 2. On AWS IoT Core Console, choose Things option under Manage section.
 Then press DemoWasteBin thing link.
 3. Choose "**Certificates**" tab.
 Then choose each certificate and press "**detach**" button.